ttsiodras/MiniForth/README.md

 done this better, but I chose to implement it via simple tuples (this was a one-weeks-afternoons hack, after all :-)

-As for the template "magic" incantation above - it *is* true magic:
-The `forward_list` template is using free-lists to store the `pop_front`-ed elements to reuse them.
+As for the template "magic" incantation above - it *is* true magic: My `forward_list` template is using free-lists to store the `pop_front`-ed elements and reuse them in subsequent allocations.
 I wanted these free-lists to be global (i.e. static members) because lists of the same type must re-use a single, commonly-shared free-list.
-The magic spell tells the compiler I want to instantiate these globals *once*, for each type T that I use in my code.
+The magic spell tells the compiler I want to instantiate these globals *once*, for each type T that I use in any lists in my code.

 # My Forth test scenario - including a FizzBuzz!